nigef/NetworkNodes/README.md

 - Upload code updates to arduino wirelessly.
 - Supports multiple, 1 - 50 (or "infinite"?) nodes on the network.
 - Isolation: any nodes going "down" does not affect the rest of the network.
+- TBD: Unsure whether "low power" is relevant.
+It is certainly an interesting challenge, although perhaps unnecessary.

 ## Topology